Ten FAQs on sales presentations.

 - Avoid holding pieces of paper which magnify any shaking - use notes on cards instead.

-7. What usually goes wrong?
+7. What usually goes wrong when presenting?

 The most common mistake is planning the presentation badly in the first place.
 Many people base their presentations on what they want to say, rather than thinking about what the audience want to hear.
 The audience feels that you are just selling to them or lecturing them, and isn't interested.